 All employers.
-Give your employees their copies of Form W-2 for 2002 by January 31, 2003.
+Give your employees their copies of Form W-2 for 2007 by January 31, 2008.
 If an employee agreed to receive Form W-2 electronically, post it on a website accessible to the employee and notify the employee of the posting by January 31.

 Earned income credit.
-Stop advance payments of the earned income credit for any employee who did not give you a new Form W-5 for 2003.
+Stop advance payments of the earned income credit for any employee who did not give you a new Form W-5 (or Formulario W-5(SP), its Spanish version) for 2008.

 Social security, Medicare, and withheld income tax.
-If the monthly deposit rule applies, deposit the tax for payments in December 2002.
+If the monthly deposit rule applies, deposit the tax for payments in December 2007.

 Nonpayroll withholding.
-If the monthly deposit rule applies, deposit the tax for payments in December 2002.
+If the monthly deposit rule applies, deposit the tax for payments in December 2007.

 All employers.
-Give your employees their copies of Form W-2 for 2002.
+Give your employees their copies of Form W-2 for 2007.
 If an employee agreed to receive Form W-2 electronically, have it posted on a website and notify the employee of the posting.